soarsmu/Avatar/README.md

 Then, for each experiment in our paper, the scripts and instructions are in the README.md files under each subfolder.

 We also release all trained 3 MB models and datasets in this repo.

+## Note

+Here we remove all the License files for anonymity.